danryan/go-group/README.md

 Extracted from [https://codereview.appspot.com/13454043](https://codereview.appspot.com/13454043).
 This package is a temporary solution until the aforementioned patch is merged into Go proper.

+Documentation for this project is available at [godoc.org](http://godoc.org/github.com/danryan/go-group/os/group)

 ## Usage

 ```go